 - Less ankle support being a low top hiking shoe

-In the men’s category, ironically, the Ultra Prime CS Waterproof shoe is considered narrow and didn’t receive the same high marks for those needing a wide toe box as the women’s.
-In this case, we chose the Men’s XA Pro 3D Wide Trail Runners for their lightweight construction, comfort, and roomy toe box.
-We also love the Salomon quick lace system available on both the men’s and women’s Salomon XA Pro 3D shoes.
+In the men’s category, sadly, the Salomon Ultra Prime CS Waterproof shoe is considered too narrow in the toe box and didn’t receive the same high marks for those needing a wide toe box shoe as the women’s version.
+In this case, we chose the KEEN Men’s Targhee II Hiking Shoe for our men’s waterproof hiking shoe with a wide toe box.

 The Vasque Breeze III GTX Hiking boot consistently ranked well in reviews for it’s wide toe box.
 Similar to the Salomon’s, the consistent remarks were that they Vasque Breeze III was very roomy in the toe box with a narrow heel.
 We remind you, again, the shoes in this review are not all necessarily billed as a wide shoe, rather they are shoes that would be comfortable for those in need of a wide toe box to accommodate a bunion, bunionette, or even a wide flat foot.
 If you have a wide heel, Vasque Breeze III GTX boots may not be for you.